Review of the Château d'Audrieu

 For dessert we both went for the local shortbread with citrus fruit and lime sorbet - refreshing and beautifully presented, but in reality not all that different from a lemon meringue pie and so not particularly groundbreaking.

-I guess it is fair to say that our stay at the Château d'Audrieu left us with slightly mixed feelings.
 It is undoubtedly a beautiful hotel property set amongst some lovely Normandy woodlands and steeped in French history, and could be recommended purely on that basis.
 We enjoyed the gardens and beautiful surroundings, as well as the service from the unfailingly attentive staff.

 But having our nighttime rest interrupted, as well as a few slightly underwhelming food-related bits, left us thinking that there might possibly be better value available elsewhere for the money spent.